ahanba/pyatus/README.md

-# Pyatus
+# pyatus
-Pyatus is another localization QA tool, which is a Python implementation of [hiatus](https://github.com/ahanba/hiatus).
+pyatus is another localization QA tool, which is a Python implementation of [hiatus](https://github.com/ahanba/hiatus).
 Some outdated functions are removed.

 ## Detectable errors